nodejs/node/README.md

 ### Public disclosure preferred

 - [#14519](https://github.com/nodejs/node/issues/14519): _Internal domain
   function can be used to cause segfaults_.
-Causing program termination using either the public JavaScript APIs or the private bindings layer APIs requires the ability to execute arbitrary JavaScript code, which is already the highest level of privilege possible.
+Requires the ability to execute arbitrary JavaScript code.
+That is already the highest level of privilege possible.

 - [#12141](https://github.com/nodejs/node/pull/12141): _buffer: zero fill
   Buffer(num) by default_.
-The buffer constructor behavior was documented, but found to be prone to [mis-use](https://snyk.io/blog/exploiting-buffer/).
-  It has since been changed, but despite much debate, was not considered misuse prone enough to justify fixing in older release lines and breaking our API stability contract.
+The documented `Buffer()` behavior was prone to [misuse](https://snyk.io/blog/exploiting-buffer/).
+It has since changed.
+It was not deemed serious enough to fix in older releases and breaking API stability.

 ### Private disclosure preferred